Skip to main content

 Modern

-• This is a portrait bust made from terracotta (fired clay).
-A bust is a sculpture of the upper part of the human body.
-It generally depicts a person’s head and neck, and sometimes includes part of the chest and shoulders.
-Michael depicts the head and neck of an African American boy.
+• This is a portrait bust of an African American boy.
+A bust is a sculpture that generally depicts a person’s head and neck.
+Some busts include part of the chest and shoulders.

 • William Ellisworth Artis sculpted portrait busts out of terracotta and stoneware.
 His sculptures depict anonymous figures as well as local people who modeled for him.